Financial Independence, Retire Early (FIRE) Movement | What is it & how to achieve it

 Challenges

 The path to FIRE requires significant sacrifices, including high savings rates and a frugal lifestyle.
-Social isolation can also be a challenge, as your lifestyle may differ from peers who spend more freely.
+Social isolation can also be challenging, as your lifestyle may differ from peers who spend more freely.
 Additionally, market volatility can impact your investment portfolio, requiring careful risk management.

 Finance tools to aid in FIRE